derickayala25/osticket-prereqs/README.md

 </p><br/>

 <b>Install Visual C++ Redistributable</b></br>
+This installs runtime libraries needed to run applications built with Visual C++ (a version of C++ with Microsoft-specific enhancements, used in Visual Studio).
 1. Go to https://www.microsoft.com/en-us/download/details.aspx?id=48145.
 2. Click on <b>Download</b>, select <b>vc_redist.x64.exe</b>, and click on <b>Download</b>.
 3. Open the <b>Downloads</b> folder, double-click on the `vc_redist.x64` file, agree to the terms and click `Install`.
 Click `Close`.